Ralph shuffled off this mortal coil January 14, 2016, less than two months shy of his 109th birthday.

 Joining the technical staff of Bell Labs in its early days, Ralph Miller worked on the teams that would blossom into the Labs’ golden age.
 Among the tens of patents to Ralph Miller's name is the invention of Pulse Code Modulation.
 The story of PCM tells how the Labs’ dedication to war work in the 1940s laid the foundation for today’s digital transmission.

-At the age of 106 and proudly retired, Ralph Miller is one of the only voices left to testify to those years.
-Fortunately for those of us with shorter memories, he recounts how he and his colleagues took first steps to the Internet today.
+Ralph Miller was perhaps the sole surviving voice, to testify to those years.
+Fortunately for those of us with shorter memories, he recounted how he and his colleagues took first steps to the Internet today.

-In 1929 Ralph Miller went, a newly minted electrical engineer, from Kansas State University to Bell Telephone Laboratories to participate in the golden age of the Labs.
+In 1929 Ralph Miller went from Kansas State University, he a newly minted electrical engineer, to Bell Telephone Laboratories to become finally one among a pantheon in the Labs' golden age.
 In the following ten years he obtained patents, among others, for the Quartz Oscillating Frequency Divider and aspects of the Vocoder.
 This was a prelude of patents to come.

-Top-level Labs discussion, because of the limited bandwidth available, quickly focused on the Vocoder as a starting point for a new secure system.
-The ensuing research and development of the X system (aka SigSaly and the Green Hornet) created an unbreakably secure connection between the White House and Churchill’s bunker, MacArthur’s signal operations ship, and Eisenhower in North Africa.
+Top-level Labs discussion, because of the limited bandwidth available, quickly focused on the Vocoder as a starting point for a new secure approach.
+The ensuing research and development of the X system (aka SigSaly and the Green Hornet) created an unbreakably secure connection between the White House and Churchill’s bunker, also for MacArthur’s signal operations ship and for Eisenhower in North Africa.
 Subsequent development in the next couple decades, mainly by the Labs, produced the parallel AMTRC and KY3 systems.

-Notwithstanding, that earlier work from the golden age of the Labs was the foundation.
+Notwithstanding today, that earlier work from the golden age of the Labs was the foundation.
 From that ultimately would grow ARPANET and the Internet.
-Now you can see.
+Now we can see.